Insurance

 Having property insurance with flood cover can be crucial when getting a mortgage, so if flood insurance became harder to get and more expensive, this could have serious repercussions for the property market as a whole.

-As a result, a not for profit initiative has been developed by the insurance industry with the Government called Flood Re.
-Its purpose is to ensure UK homes at the highest risk of flooding can get affordable flood cover.
+As a result, a not-for-profit initiative has been developed by the insurance industry with the Government called Flood Re.
+Its purpose is to ensure that UK homes at the highest risk of flooding can get affordable flood cover.

 Further information can be found on the Flood Re website.